 What is a Veterinary Assistant?

 Veterinary assistants look after non-farm animals in laboratories, animal hospitals, and clinics.
-They care for the well-being of animals by doing routine tasks under the supervision of veterinarians, animal scientists, or veterinary technologists or technicians.
+They care for the well-being of animals by doing routine tasks under the supervision of veterinarians, animal scientists, or veterinary technologists.

 What does a Veterinary Assistant do?

 Veterinary assistants do many daily tasks, such as feeding, weighing, and taking the temperature of animals.
 Other routine duties may include giving medication, cleaning cages, or providing nursing care before and after surgery or other medical procedures.